Political Science Courses

 This course examines how great movements of people have shaped American politics and policy.

 May be repeated for a maximum of 6 hours.
 Selected problems in various areas of political science.
 Topics, instructors, and political science subfields covered will vary by instructor and semester.
-Writing proficiency within this discipline is required for a passing grade in the course.
+Writing proficiency is required for a passing grade in this course.
+A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.

 May be repeated for a maximum of 6 hours.
 Selected problems in various areas in political science.
 Writing proficiency within this discipline is required for a passing grade in this course.